 Next, for the item-specific group, overestimations of unrelated pairs were observed for JOL ratings above 40%.
 For backward pairs, calibration of JOLs and recall was improved relative to silent reading, as overestimations occurred at JOL ratings greater than 80%.
 Finally, for symmetrical and forward associates, overestimation again occurred only for JOLs greater than 90%.
 These patterns were again confirmed by effects of Pair Type, F(3, 84) = 59.58, MSE = 89671.24, ηp2 = .68, JOL Increment, F(10, 280) = 11.34, MSE = 21592.66, ηp2 = .29, and a significant interaction, F(30, 840) = 3.39, MSE = 3064.65, ηp2 = .11.

-Finally, for the relational group, JOL overestimations of unrelated pairs were reduced relative to the read and item-specific groups, as overestimations emerged JOL ratings above 50%.
+Finally, for the relational group, JOL overestimations of unrelated pairs were reduced relative to the read and item-specific groups, as overestimations emerged at JOL ratings above 50%.
 However, overestimations of associative pairs followed similar patterns as observed for the item-specific and read groups.
-Specifically, overestimations of backward pairs emerged at JOLs ratings greater than 60%, while overestimations of symmetrical and forward associates again occurred at JOLs greater than 90%.
+Specifically, overestimations of backward pairs emerged at JOL ratings greater than 60%, while overestimations of symmetrical and forward associates again occurred at JOLs greater than 90%.
 These patterns were confirmed by effects of Pair Type, F(3, 90) = 30.15, MSE = 43368.74, ηp2 = .50, JOL Increment, F(10, 300) = 12.90, MSE = 22868.15, ηp2 = .30, and a significant interaction, F(30, 900) = 3.83, MSE = 3305.73, ηp2 = .10.

 Collectively, the calibration plots reveal important qualitative differences regarding specific JOL increments in which item-specific and relational encoding tasks start to reduce the illusion of competence pattern.
 For forward and symmetrical pairs, where illusions of competence are generally not found, all encoding groups showed similar calibration patterns in which overestimations were only found at JOLs greater than 90%.
 However, for unrelated and backward pairs, the illusion of competence pattern emerged at higher JOL increments in the item-specific and relational groups relative to the read group.
 In particular, item-specific encoding was most effective at increasing the JOL increment in which the illusion of competence pattern was detected for backward pairs (> 80%), whereas relational encoding was most effective at increasing the JOL increment for unrelated pairs (> 50%), again demonstrating the differential benefits of item-specific and relational encoding at improving JOL accuracy.